alexandr-masl/BountyBot/README.md

 ## Process Overview:

 - **Issue Creation:** Any user can create a new issue in the GitHub repository.

-Once created, the repository Admin can register this issue as an on-chain bounty by commenting `/register` in the issue, along with the reward amount and token.
+- **Bounty Registration** Once created, the repository Admin can register this issue as an on-chain bounty by commenting `/register` in the issue, along with the reward amount and token.

 - **Funding the Bounty:** After registration, any user can fund the bounty by sending the `/fund` command in the issue comments along with their wallet address.
 The bot then moves funds from the contributor's wallet to its own and subsequently transfers them to the on-chain strategy pool.